 The Thomas Alva Edison Visiting Scholars Program enlists the services of academic researchers as Distinguished Scholars or Research Fellows to study intellectual property (IP) issues that further the agency's mission and the public interest.
 Following the introduction of the program in January 2012, Edison Scholars have studied ways to improve USPTO's efficiency and performance, decrease burdens on applicants, and improve patent quality and clarity, among other topics.

 Edison Distinguished Scholars

-The Edison Distinguished Scholars are senior scholars and experts in law, economics, and related fields.
-They are invited to the USPTO to pursue their research on a wide range of topics related to IP and IP policy.
-They also advise policy makers on matters close to their areas of expertise.
+The Edison Distinguished Scholars are senior scholars and experts in law and related fields.
+They are invited by the Director to advise on policy issues in their areas of expertise.

 Read more about past Distinguished Scholars